rajinder-yadav/tscli/README.md

 #### Terminal Three

-This runs the unit tests in watch mode.
+This runs the unit tests in watch mode when file in the `build/` folder are updated.

 ```sh
 npm run testwatch
 ```

 There is a delay added before the Node.js program is executed, this is to prevent premature re-running of code if multiple files are being copied to the `build/` folder.
-You can change the delay from the `devwatch` script (see file`package.json`) by altering the value passed using the `--delay-start` switch.
+You can change the delay from the `devwatch` script (see file `package.json`) by altering the value passed using the `--delay-start` switch.

 ## Benefits